EVTKSU/ROB-Autonomous/PlatformIO/TeensyDevelopment/README.md

     - Paste code from file to run in src\main.cpp

 ### Side note: any future PlatformIO projects go under the PlatformIO directory

+# why doesnst it compile?!?
+    -make sure that the ethernet max packet size in the teensy library is increased to 64. it's limited by default.

+# what is the natural state machine?

+    - making a proper state machine setup always nukes the whole codebase every time. i've tried 6 times. please don't ask.